international employment law firm alliance L&E Global

 • other unwelcome conduct of a sexual nature; and

-• the above conduct occurs in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated that the other person would be offended, humiliated, or
+• the above conduct occurs in circumstances in which a reasonable person, having regard to all the circumstances, would have anticipated the possibility that the other person would be offended, humiliated, or intimidated.

 Victimisation

-Equal opportunity legislation prohibits, in general, victimisation of complainants for the reason that they have, among other prohibited grounds:
+Anti-discrimination legislation generally prohibits victimisation of complainants for the reason that they have, among other prohibited grounds:

 • brought a complaint or intend to bring a complaint; or

-Central to the concept of victimisation is the requirement that the complainant establish that he or she suffered a “detriment” and that the perpetrator had “subjected” the complainant to the “detriment” by reason of him or her asserting his or her rights under the legislation (or other prohibited reasons).
+Central to the concept of victimisation is the requirement that the complainant suffered a “detriment” and that the perpetrator “subjected” the complainant to the “detriment” by reason of them asserting their rights under the legislation (or other prohibited reasons).

-In the Federal jurisdiction, each ground of discrimination is contained in a separate Act:
+In the Federal jurisdiction, each ground of discrimination is contained in a separate Act, namely the:

 • Western Australia – Equal Opportunity Act 1984.